aheward/TestFactory/README.md

 on MyPage do |page|
   page.title.set "Bla bla"
   # Very contrived example.
+TestFactory was made to be test-framework-agnostic.
 You should be using your favorite verification framework here:
   page.description==@my_thing.description ? puts "Passed" : puts "Failed"
 end
 ```